fastruby/rails-template/README.md

 rails new projectname
 ```

-If you want to put the `rc` file somewhere else and with another name, you can use the `--rc=path` argument to target that file:
+If you want to put the `rc` file somewhere else and with another name, you can use the `--rc=path` option to target that file:

 ```
 rails new projectname --rc=/some/path/to/myrailsrc